aashishp-dev/BASIC/README.md

 # 🌍 Long-Term Vision

+DoctoraAI aims to evolve into a comprehensive AI healthcare ecosystem that helps individuals manage their health from daily medication reminders to long-term preventive care, while supporting—not replacing—licensed healthcare professionals. torage
+* User-controlled data sharing
+* Transparent AI reasoning
+* Human verification for uncertain outputs

+---

+# 🌍 Long-Term Vision

 DoctoraAI aims to evolve into a comprehensive AI healthcare ecosystem that helps individuals manage their health from daily medication reminders to long-term preventive care, while supporting—not replacing—licensed healthcare professionals.